- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 Dysfunctional family systems are ‘closed’ systems that resist integrating information that threatens the accepted family narrative.
 Family members who have scapegoated you will rarely accept responsibility for their actions, despite how egregious their mistreatment of you has been.
-Acknowledging that they have treated you in an unfair, unjust, cruel, or abusive manner would require a great amount of humility, along with a large dose of ego strength – two ingredients that the toxic personalities controlling the family system ‘scapegoat narrative’ seldom have.
+Acknowledging that they have treated you in an unfair, unjust, cruel, or abusive manner would require a great amount of humility, along with a large dose of ego strength – two ingredients that dysfunctional or narcissistic family members controlling the family system’s ‘scapegoat narrative’ seldom have.
 Below are five reasons why you are unlikely to ever receive an apology from your family for their shameful treatment of you.
-You can also subscribe to my new YouTube channel to be notified of my videos on family scapegoating abuse, as well as livestream dates.

 If you are someone who survived your dysfunctional, toxic, or abusive family dynamics by ‘fawning’ and submitting, saying “I’m sorry” may be second nature to you.
 In fact, you by now may have realized that your willingness to take responsibility for anything that anybody is upset about is a trauma-based survival response that is no longer serving you today as an adult.